-- Organizational Expulsion Permanent loss of privileges, including University recognition.
-When a University organization fails to fulfill the University's expectations of previously imposed conduct probation or has what a reasonable person would consider an egregious violation of University policy, the Vice-Chancellor for Student Affairs may decide to terminate the recognition of the organization permanently.
-This could include actions taken by unauthorized/unrecognized members or violations by individuals acting on behalf of the group while suspended from campus.
-The Vice-Chancellor for Student Affairs may consult with the Student Conduct Review Board on the question of expulsion of the University organization if The Vice-Chancellor for Student Affairs so chooses. - Organizational Suspension Loss of all privileges, including University recognition, for a specified period.
-When a University organization fails to fulfill the University's expectations or violates the terms of previously imposed conduct probation, the Vice-Chancellor for Student Affairs may decide to terminate the recognition of or suspend the organization.
-The Vice-Chancellor for Student Affairs may consult with the Student Conduct Review Board on the question of suspension of a University organization or the termination of the recognition of a University organization if The Vice-Chancellor for Student Affairs so chooses. - Social Probation A loss of privilege to host social events on campus, in fraternity chapter houses, or off-campus for a specified period.
-Social probation may include all events or only social events with alcohol. - Loss of selected rights and privileges for a specified period.
+M. Organizational Expulsion - Permanent loss of privileges, including University recognition.
+When a University organization fails to fulfill the University's expectations of previously imposed conduct probation or has what a reasonable person would consider an egregious violation of University policy, the Vice Chancellor for Student Affairs and Dean of Students may decide to permanently terminate the recognition of the organization.
+This could include actions taken by unauthorized/unrecognized members, or violations by individuals acting on behalf of the group while suspended from campus.
+The Vice Chancellor for Student Affairs and Dean of Students may consult with the Student Conduct Review Board on the question of expulsion of the

+University organization, if The Vice Chancellor for Student Affairs and Dean of Students so chooses.

+- N. Organizational Suspension Loss of all privileges, including University recognition, for a specified period of time.
+When a University organization fails to fulfill the University's expectations or violates the terms of previously imposed conduct probation, the Vice Chancellor for Student Affairs and Dean of Students may decide to terminate the recognition of or suspend the organization.
+The Vice Chancellor for Student Affairs and Dean of Student of suspension of a University organization, or the termination of the recognition of a University organization, if The Vice Chancellor for Students so chooses. - O. Social Probation A loss of privilege to host social events on campus, in fraternity chapter houses, or off-campus for a specified period of time.
+Social probation may include all events or only social events with alcohol. - P. Loss of selected rights and privileges for a specified period of time.

-Employee/Faculty Disciplinary Proceedings Utilized in Cases of Alleged Domestic Violence, Dating Violence, Sexual Assault, and Stalking
+Employee/Faculty Disciplinary Proceedings Utilized in Cases of Alleged Domestic Violence, Dating Violence, Sexual Assault and Stalking